bmwcarit/ramses/README.md

 git submodule update --init --recursive
 ```

-If you use the https variant, you will not get the required depenencies
+If you use the https variant, you will not get the required dependencies
 and have to download them yourself!
 Therefore we strongly advice to use the
 'git' protocol for download as shown above.